Skip to content

 In sensory overload, there is no automatic hierarchy between signals: light, sound, movement, and detail all push forward at once.

 Our senses directly perceive only a limited part of reality.
-Research shows that only 20–30% of what we experience comes from direct sensory input, while 70–80% is supplemented by our brain based on context, expectations, and memory.
+Only 20–30% of what we experience comes from direct sensory input.
+The remaining 70–80% is supplemented by our brain based on context, expectations, and memory.

 In people with high-contextual thinking, the brain filters out many irrelevant stimuli.
-People with low-contextual thinking contextualize less, which means stimuli come in much more directly and intensely.
+People with low-contextual thinking contextualize less.
+As a result, stimuli come in much more directly and intensely.
 This often leads to sensory overload.

 Consequences